Samarjit-Roy/Collage/README.md

-# Collage
+# College
-In this repository i am upload all question which i learn in collage.
+In this repository i am upload all question which i learn in college.

 Author- Samarjit Roy